Our Product Manifesto: Why We Wrote It and What It Means

 Why a Manifesto?
 Why Now?

-So why do we need this?
-Because as we grow, complexity becomes our biggest enemy.
+Because as we grow, complexity becomes the enemy.
 It creates noise, slows us down, and can make us forget why we’re doing the work.

-This manifesto is our act of distillation.
-We’ve boiled down all the processes, methodologies, and buzzwords into the essential principles of how we build great products.
+This manifesto is what happens when you boil down all the processes, methodologies, and buzzwords into the few principles that actually matter.

 When you’re 7 people in a room, you don’t need a manifesto.
 Everyone knows what matters.
 But when you’re 100+ people across multiple teams, countries, and products, alignment becomes harder.
 Not impossible, just harder.